Attorney General Bob Ferguson’s office responds to LGBTQ+ youth lawsuit

 0

-OLYMPIA, Wash. – The ACLU brought a lawsuit in late May against a ‘Parent’s Bill of Rights’ passed by the state legislature.
+OLYMPIA, Wash. – The ACLU against a ‘Parent’s Bill of Rights’ passed by the state legislature.
 The Attorney General’s office, which is responsible for legally representing Washington, responded in a court filing earlier this week.

 A central claim of the lawsuit filed by the American Civil Liberties Union, Legal Voice and QLaw is that the ‘bill of rights’ is overly vague in a manner that could violate the healthcare privacy rights of LGBTQ+ students.